EXFFOO56566/tochyodikwa-easy_webapp_andriod_studio/README.md

 step 6: go to the "MainActivity" tab in android studio delete everything then copy and paste the code from MainActivity.java into the empty main activity tab in android studio

-step 7: locate the replace "put your website link here" with your website url when you see it in this code section below:
+step 7: locate and replace "put your website link here" with your website url when you see it in this code section below:

    @Override